-Here you can enter a flows filter.
+Here you can enter a filter for flows.
 Click the lightbulb icon on the right to open a window containing the correct syntax.
 Frequently used flows filters can be saved there and reused at any time later.

 • Output

 You can select several output formats, or you can type your own format that conforms to the format specification of nfdump.